audio-visual-hsbi-2023/SoundSystem/README.md

 ## Connect to System 💻

-The Server communicates through a simple TCP socket.
-Simply create a TCP connection to the Server with the below listed network parameters.
+The Server communicates through the OCP protocol.

+A simple UDP Client that sends OSC messages is enough to connect to the server.

 Only a localhost connection is needed, but can configured to actually communicate over network.